Effective as of: 12.02.2022

 - Responding to Offers

 Along with the offer of admission, applicants receive a link to the Intent to Enroll Form.
 Admitted students must complete this form by the indicated deadline date mentioned on the Intent to Enroll form to confirm their seat in the particular class to which they have been admitted.
-When accepting the offer of admission, applicants must also submit a non-refundable tuition deposit.
-Admitted students who fail to submit a complete Intent to Enroll form on time risk losing their seat.
+Admitted students who fail to submit a complete Intent to Enroll form on time risk losing their seats.

 - Return of Application Materials